 In this section we consider hourly weather reports that contain an observation of falling snow.
 These reports do not necessarily correspond to accumulation.

-The first reported snow fall in the last 12 months was on December 31; the last was on December 6.
-The month of the last 12 months with the largest number of those reports was February, with a total of 54 reports.
+The first reported snow fall in 2013 was on November 21; the last was on May 4.
+The month of 2013 with the largest number of those reports was February, with a total of 54 reports.
 The day with the largest number of those reports was February 26, with a total of 19 reports.

 Humidity is an important factor in determining how weather conditions feel to a person experiencing them.
 Hot and humid days feel even hotter than hot and dry days because the high level of water content in humid air discourages the evaporation of sweat from a person's skin.

 When reading the graph below, keep in mind that the hottest part of the day tends to be the least humid, so the daily low (brown) traces are more relevant for understanding daytime comfort than the daily high (blue) traces, which typically occur during the night.
-Applying that observation, the least humid month of the last 12 months was November with an average daily low humidity of 42%, and the most humid month was May with an average daily low humidity of 54%.
+Applying that observation, the least humid month of 2013 was November with an average daily low humidity of 42%, and the most humid month was May with an average daily low humidity of 54%.

 But it is important to keep in mind that humidity does not tell the whole picture and the dew point is often a better measure of how comfortable a person will find a given set of weather conditions.
 Please see the next section for continued discussion of this point.